 - As a young adult I did not appreciate the discipline and order of this island nation.
 Now that I am more mature I value cleanliness and order and Singapore is all that and more.

 - I love that the heritage areas of Singapore are being revitalised and that the shophouses are being repurposed without losing the unique character of the area.
-Fancy new coffee shops exist side by side with biryani joints operated by the same family for generations.
+In Kampong Glam fancy new coffee shops exist side by side with biryani joints operated by the same family for generations.

 - The Gardens by the Bay was one of my all time favorite experiences and I regretted not going earlier so that I could have seen the Floral Kingdom in the daylight.